theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - G. None of the above

 ### A12.
+G. Option G is correct because local variables do not get assigned default values.
+The code fails to compile if a local variable is not explicitly initialized.
+If this question were about instance variables, option D and F would be correct.
+A `boolean` primitive defualts to `false` and a `float` primitive defaults to `0.0`.

 ### Q13.
 Which of the following are true?
 (Choose all that apply)
 - A. An instance variable of type `boolean` defaults to `false`